Jbleezy/BO1-Reimagined/README.md

 * Maps now auto restart in coop after intermission
 * Maps now auto restart correctly (box gets randomized again)
 * Zombies will now taunt when near a Monkey Bomb or an upgraded crossbow bolt
-* Fixed a bug where players were able to freeze in mid air with no weapon in hand if they held the shoot button while spawning in
+* Fixed a bug where players were able to freeze in mid air with no weapon in hand if they held the fire button while spawning in
 * Round now ends immediately when last zombie is killed (previously up to a one second delay)
+* Players can now red screen after bleeding out and respawning
+* Red screens now start at 25% health (previously 20% health)
+* Explosive self damage now deals 60 damage (previously 75 damage)

 ## HUD
 * HUD items now have some distance away from the edge of the screen